This article was published on: 04/20/18 11:31 AM

 Citizen Science.
 EDN will leverage Citizen Science and emerging technologies to engage one million global citizens in the 50th anniversary Earth Challenge 2020, collecting one billion data points measuring air quality, water quality, pollution and human health.
 This initiative is being developed in association with dozens of major partners in the science and health communities as well as leading technology companies.

 Advocacy.
-Creating millions of avenues for civic engagement in all 195 countries in the world and working with decision makers worldwide, including policy makers, local, regional and national governments and private and corporate sector leaders, EDN will lead a global effort to build consensus and take action to protect the earth.
+Creating millions of avenues for civic engagement in more than 190 countries in the world and working with decision makers worldwide, including policy makers, local, regional and national governments and private and corporate sector leaders, EDN will lead a global effort to build consensus and take action to protect the earth.

 Education.
 Building environmental and climate literacy worldwide, EDN will work with teachers, students, innovators and thought leaders to educate and activate a new generation of environmental leaders around the world.